 Last year, AgriSea opened the world’s first dedicated hydrogel facility at its Paeroa headquarters to produce both bleached and unbleached cellulose microsheets (CMS) from its seaweed waste streams – an area of R&D that has enormous potential in the medical, pharmaceutical and cosmetic industries.

-Clare leaves on a seven-week Nuffield Scholarship today, touring a range of agricultural production sites, on-farm experiences and key policy centres in Australia, Asia, the US, South America, Europe and the UK.
+Clare is currently on a seven-week Nuffield Scholarship, touring a range of agricultural production sites, on-farm experiences and key policy centres in Australia, Asia, the US, South America, Europe and the UK.
 We wish her all the best!

 You can follow her Nuffield tour on Instagram @curious_clare